konrad-rzonca/technical-interviewer/README.md

 ### Key Features

 - **Category Organization**: Questions are hierarchically organized by category and subcategory for easy navigation
+- **Skill Level Grouping**: Questions are visually grouped by Basic, Intermediate, and Advanced levels
 - **Question Sets**: Multiple sets of questions contributed by different developers
 - **Answer Insights**: Three levels of sophistication for each answer (Basic, Intermediate, Advanced)
 - **Interview Tools**: Note-taking and 1-5 rating system per question
 - **Learning Mode**: Option to hide answer details until hovered or clicked for self-assessment
 - **Related Questions**: Suggested follow-up questions with answered status and category info
+- **Health Monitoring**: `/healtz` endpoint for application health monitoring

 ## UI Organization

 The application follows a three-panel layout for optimal experience:

 - **Left Panel**: Categories and subcategories, with collapsible sections and question set selection
+- **Middle Panel**:
-- **Middle Panel**: Current question view with answer insights and candidate evaluation
+  - Question details at the top with answer insights
+  - Candidate evaluation section below
+  - Navigation section at the bottom organized by skill level (Basic, Intermediate, Advanced)
 - **Right Panel**: Related questions with answered status and category information

+Each section has independent scrolling for better usability with large question sets.

 ## Category Structure